-The grade will be based upon a weighted average of several components. the evaluation of contributions, homework, class participation, and in-class readiness assessment tests.
+The grade will be based upon a weighted average of several components, including contributions, homework, class participation, and in-class readiness assessment tests.
 To be precise:

-- Blogs (10%).
-See below for details. - Contributions (30%) - Project Contributions (20%).
+- Weekly Blogs (14%). - See below for details. - Contributions (40%) - Project Contributions (25%).
 The goal is to have the pull requests that you submit to open source projects be accepted, but that is not entirely under your control.
 You might make pull requests that are not accepted during the course of the semester, for various reasons.
 Therefore, this component of your grade is more subjective than others and is based to a large extent on the effort that you put into your work on the project.
 If you succeed in making an accepted pull request, of a non-trivial nature, that is sufficient.
 Otherwise, your grade for this component will be based on evidence of the work that you did. - OpenStreetMap (5%).
-You are expected to make five independent edits to OpenStreetMap.
+You are expected to make five independent, nontrivial edits to Open-StreetMap.
 Details are provided in the instructions. - Contributions to Wikipedia (5%).
-You are expected to make five independent edits to the English Language Wikipedia.
+You are expected to make five independent, nontrivial edits to the English Language Wikipedia.
 Details are provided in the instructions.